capyBearista/phish-net/README.md

 ## 🤝 Contributing

-This is an educational project.
-Contributions and suggestions are welcome:
+This is an educational project focused on local privacy-preserving phishing detection.
+Contributions and suggestions are welcome!

 1. Fork the repository
+2. Set up the development environment following the installation guide
-2. Create a feature branch
+3. Create a feature branch for your changes
-3. Make your changes
+4. Test your changes with the provided test suite
-4. Submit a pull request
+5. Submit a pull request with a clear description of improvements

-## 📄 License

-This project is for educational purposes.

-## 🙏 Acknowledgments

-- Built with [Streamlit](https://streamlit.io/) for the web interface
-- Powered by [Ollama](https://ollama.ai/) for local AI processing
-- Uses various open-source Python libraries

 ---

 **⚠️ Disclaimer**: This tool is for educational purposes and should not be the sole method for determining email safety.
-Always exercise caution with suspicious emails and consider multiple security measures.
+Always exercise caution—and common sense—with suspicious emails.